P0rtk3y/tool_library/README.md

 # README

-Tool Library
 Tool Library is an app to help you track your tools when you loan them to borrowers.
+Tool Library also lets you see other tools loaned from the tool library community.

 Installation
 Clone or download the repository from here: https://github.com/P0rtk3y/tool_library